kubernetes/website/content/en/docs/contribute/style/style-guide.md

 Do | Don't
 :--| :-----
 The pod has two containers. | The Pod has two containers.
-The deployment is responsible for ... | The Deployment object is responsible for ...
+The HorizontalPodAutoscaler is responsible for ... | The HorizontalPodAutoscaler object is responsible for ...
 A PodList is a list of pods. | A Pod List is a list of pods.
 The two ContainerPorts ... | The two ContainerPort objects ...
 The two ContainerStateTerminated objects ... | The two ContainerStateTerminateds ...